AdobeDocs/acrobat-services-learn.en/help/usecases/FinanceWorkflowsJava.md

 * Adobe PDF Embed API

-After creating the credentials, copy the PDF Services API credentials and the private key to the Spring Boot application inside the resources section.
-Learn more about the [Maven and Gradle libraries and dependencies](https://www.adobe.io/apis/documentcloud/dcsdk/docs.html?view=services) on the Adobe Acrobat Services website.
+After creating the credentials, copy the PDF Services API credentials and the private key to the [!DNL Spring Boot] application inside the resources section.
+Learn more about the [Maven and Gradle libraries and dependencies](https://www.adobe.io/apis/documentcloud/dcsdk/docs.html?view=services) on the [!DNL Adobe Acrobat Services] website.
 Make sure you set up all necessary packages and libraries before you proceed.

 ![Screenshot of the directory location for PDF Services API credentials](assets/FAWJ_1.png)